JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7946 days**.

-And here is a just a random fact -  **The scarlet tanager, a songbird native to Illinois, can eat as many as 2,100 gypsy-moth caterpillars in one hour**.
+And here is a just a random fact -  **The world's first underground was the London Underground in1863.
+It has 275 stations and 253 miles of track.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)